BookingSync/datadog-compound-metrics/README.md

     compound_metric.calculation_strategy = :max # :min/:max, in the end it's going to be a method call on the Array end

+  Sidekiq.configure_server do |config|
+    config.on(:startup) do
-  DatadogCompoundMetrics.schedule_job # add it to cron jobs end
+      DatadogCompoundMetrics.schedule_job # add it to cron jobs end end
   # remember also to tweak cron poll interval if you are planning to use extended syntax covering seconds and schedule jobs more often
   Sidekiq::Options[:cron_poll_interval] = 10
+end
 ```